Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.kavamint.v1beta1.Params"></a>

 ### Params
-Params wraps the governance parmeters for the kavamint module
+Params wraps the governance parameters for the kavamint module

 | Field | Type | Label | Description |